Kate Winslet Reveals How She Overcame ‘Blubber’ Nickname And Bullying

 “Put Down Your Phone,” Demands Kate Winslet

-Ms. Winslet has a second piece of advice for all of us, as well, reports The Telegraph.
-The award winning actress suggests it’s time to put away our electronic devices, or, at least, limit their usage, because she feels it’s preventing us from connecting with real people.
+Ms. Winslet has a second piece of advice for all of us, as well, reports the Telegraph.
+The award-winning actress suggests it’s time to put away our electronic devices, or, at least, limit their usage, because she feels it’s preventing us from connecting with real people.
 She says people are prevented from becoming their “true selves” through their obsessions with their phones and social media peer pressure.

 Kate also feels that exposure to social media is creating unreasonable expectations by exposing entire generations to “unattainable aspirations” and turning life into one big popularity contest.
 Instead, Ms. Winslet challenges younger generations to reconnect with real people in their own lives.